 Take a stroll down the Cours Mirabeau, a tree-lined avenue filled with cafes and buildings dating back to the 17th and 18th centuries.
 There are several fountains, and on the Fontaine de la Rotonde you’ll notice three statues that represent art, agriculture and justice.
 This area is lovely to explore but it is popular with tourists.
 On our Provence tours, we’ll recommend places we like that are away from the biggest tourist crowds.

 Visit the daily market at Place Richelme before 1pm and try some of the local delicacies, or choose a few things for a picnic lunch.
-Alternatively, have a delicious lunch at Jake, a small café-restaurant run by Jake, a lady who creates the daily menu based on what she’s found at the market.
-It’s like eating a home-cooked meal - be sure to reserve!
+Alternatively, have a delicious lunch at a local café or restaurant.

 After lunch, take your time to wander through the charming Old Town, where the narrow streets lead to bustling squares.
 For a quiet place to sit down and rest, head to the Pavillon Vendôme’s gardens.
 The Pavilion itself dates back to the 17th century and was built for the Duke of Vendôme.
 Nowadays, it’s an art museum surrounded by pretty formal gardens.